Advice from the department can be found here.

 Further meetings are scheduled between senior officials of the Department and the Federation in the coming days.

-Rest assured, the health and safety of members, students and our school communities at large, remains at the forefront of our deliberations with the DoE and governments.
+Rest assured, the health and safety of members, students and our school communities at large, remain at the forefront of our deliberations with the DoE and governments.

 Update 24 November